Caracas district installs well as water shortages hit Venezuela amid pandemic

 Maria Cortez, a 69-year-old Chacao resident who had come to witness the inauguration, said her building had only supplied residents with water once a week once shortages began to worsen in 2014.
 Her building was among the first to benefit when Chacao began building municipal wells in 2018.

-“Now, we always have,” Cortez said.
-(Reporting by Vivian Sequera in Caracas Writing by Luc Cohen Editing by Matthew Lewis)
+Reporting by Vivian Sequera in Caracas; Writing by Luc Cohen; Editing by Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.